cloud-custodian/cloud-custodian/docs/source/developer/tests.rst

 `pytest-terraform` is the preferred method for creating those resources.
 Pytest Terraform uses `Terraform <https://terraform.io>`_ to repeatably & reliably stand up cloud resources.
-Make sure you have installed terraform and the ``terraform`` command is available in you terminals path.
+Make sure you have installed terraform and the ``terraform`` command is available in your shell's PATH.

 .. code-block:: shell